SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Create a new storage account to be used by the app.
 * Click to create the function app.

-Allow a bit of time for the function app to finish deploying.
+Allow a bit of time for the function app to finish creation.

 ## Setting up Deployment for the Functions project